SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Tutorials/IDP_Tutorial_DiscoveryAndProvisioning.md

 ## Step 2: Configure discovery profile

-Discovery profiles define which information and how it should be retrieved from the device.
+Discovery profiles define which information should be retrieved from the device.
 Some devices require authentication, which needs to be filled in upfront.

-1. Go to the *DataMiner IDP* element.
+1. Open the IDP app.
 1. Go to *Admin* > *Discovery*.
 1. On the right, in the *Dicovery Profiles* table, select the row with the name `Default - Microsoft Platform`.
 1. Click the *Edit* button.